top of page

 About

-I am currently studying the relationship between disruptive digital technology shocks and rates of household indebtedness in the United States as well as the question of 'who can be retrained' in an age of digitally-enabled automation and task substitution.
+My academic work specializes in artificial intelligence policy, the economic impacts of technological shocks, inequality, and worker training programs.
+For instance, I am currently studying labor upskilling amid AI and the question of 'who can be retrained' in an age of digitally-enabled automation and occupation substitution.
 This work is supervised by Ben Ansell and David Rueda.

 Prior to joining Oxford, I received my MSc in Political Science and Political Economy as a Fulbright Scholar at the London School of Economics.
 And I received my BA in Philosophy, Politics, and Economics from Brown University.